zonneplan/KiBot/docs/source/installation.rst

 Installation
 ------------

+In general the simplest way to start using KiBot is using docker.
+This is because you can download docker images containing all the needed dependencies.
+Once you are familiarized with KiBot, installing it locally will offer better performance.
+Docker can run KiBot for Windows, macOS and Linux.

-KiBot main target is Linux, but some users successfully use it on Windows.
-For Windows you’ll need to install tools to mimic a Linux environment.
-Running KiBot on MacOSX should be possible now that KiCad migrated to Python 3.x.
+When you don't use docker images: KiBot main target is Linux, but some users successfully use it on Windows.
+For Windows you’ll need to install tools to mimic a Linux environment, like WSL2 (part of Windows 10 and newer).
+Running KiBot on macOS should be possible now that KiCad migrated to Python 3.x, volunteers to test it are welcome.

 You can also run KiBot using docker images in a CI/CD environment like GitHub or GitLab.
 In this case you don’t need to install anything